Dangers of Cat Attacks

 When people think of animal bites, they often think of dog bites.
 This is especially true when we think about pet bites.

 However, other types of pets can bite, too.
 And like a dog bite, they can lead to severe injuries and massive medical bills.
 For instance, one woman attempted to feed a cat that bit her finger.
 What started with a small gesture of kindness turned into a major debacle with the woman facing over $48,000 in medical bills.
+If you have been injured involved in an animal attack, contact a Columbus injury attorney today.

 Cat got your finger

 In this case, the woman was attempting to feed a stray cat when it bit her finger.
-As such, there is likely no one who would be named in a lawsuit, including an owner or other caretaker.
+As such, there is likely no one who would be named in a lawsuit, including an owner or other caretakers.
 However, this type of incident could happen to anyone.
 Cats can be temperamental and territorial, which can lead to bites or scratches to unsuspecting people.

 Costly consequences of cat attacks